-- 23. Auditors consider the requirements of SAS 310 "Auditing in a computer information systems environment"; having particular regard to the matters set out in paragraph 24 below. - 24.
+- 23. Auditors consider The auditor considers the requirements of SAS 310 "Auditing in a computer information systems environment"; having particular regard HKSA 315 and also to the matters set out in paragraph 24 below. - 24.
 The processing and recording of a large number of scheme member records and related transactions frequently involve the use of computer systems.
 Typical examples of scheme administration functions that are performed by computerised procedures include: - a. calculation of contributions receivable; - b. calculation of benefits payments and vested benefits; - c. generation of computer cheques for benefit payments; - d. allocation of investment income and expenses; and - e. scheme accounting function.